UMass-RC/unity-docs/docs/tools/ColabFold.md

 Click on the JupyterLab interactive app and fill out the following fields:

 1. The `Partition` field indicates the type of compute nodes to run your interactive session on.
-One of the gpu partitions should be selected to run ColabFold Jupyter notebook (gpu, gpu-long, uri-gpu or gpu-preempt).
+One of the gpu partitions should be selected to run ColabFold Jupyter notebook (gpu, gpu-long or gpu-preempt).
 For more information on partitions, see [the partition list](https://docs.unity.rc.umass.edu/technical/partitionlist.html).
 2. The `Maximum job duration` field defines how long the interactive session with JupyterLab should run for.
 This field can be left with the default value of one hour (1:00:00) for short protein sequences but should be increased to make predictions on larger protein sequences.
 3. The `Memory (in GB)` field defines the amount of memory in gigabytes allocated to your interactive session.
 To give you an idea of how much memory you may need, 8GB is enough for a protein of 59 amino acids but 50 GB is required for a large protein of 2894 amino acids.
 4. The `GPU count` field is the number of GPUs allocated to your interactive session.
 It should be set to 1 since ColabFold only runs on a single GPU.